gkswjdgns59/HCI_Pacific/README.md

 _Hosting Information_

 - **Firebase Hosting**: We used firebase and react.
-Therefore, we managed to uese Firebase for hosting
+Therefore, we managed to ues Firebase for hosting